chgallen/website/about.md

 permalink: /about/
 ---

-My name is Chad, and I'm a PhD student.
+My name is Chad.
+I'm a PhD student.

 This is my personal website, which I haven't really set up yet.